Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Units, Definitions, and Conventions

 \section{Units, Definitions, and Conventions}

-The coordinate system of the Askaryan radiation from a vector current density $\vec{J}$ is shown in Figure \ref{fig:geo} (a)-(b).
-Primed coordinates refer to the cylindrical coordinate system of the high-energy cascade.
+The coordinate system of the Askaryan radiation from a vector current density $\vec{J}$ is shown in Fig. \ref{fig:geo} (a)-(b).
+Primed cylindrical coordinates refer $\vec{J}$, and the unprimed spherical coordinates refer to the observer.
 The zenith or \textit{viewing angle} is measured with respect to the \textit{longitudinal axis} ($z'$).
-The separation between the origin and observer is $r = |\vec{x} - \vec{x}'|$, in the $\hat{r}$ direction in spherical observer coordinates.
-The origin is located along the longitudinal axis where the cascade has the highest instantaneous charge density (ICD).
-The cascade is assumed to generate an ICD with cylindrical symmetry and therefore no dependence on $\phi'$.
-This assumption is based on the large number of cascade particles, and the conservation of momentum.
+The observer displacement is $r = |\vec{x} - \vec{x}'|$, in the $\hat{r}$ direction.
+The origin is located where the cascade has the highest instantaneous charge density (ICD).
+The ICD is treated with cylindrical symmetry, so it has no $\phi'$-dependence.
+This assumption is based on the large number of cascade particles and momentum conservation.
 The lateral extent of the ICD is along the \textit{lateral axis} ($\rho'$).
-The viewing angle in Figure \ref{fig:geo} (a)-(b) is $\theta$ in spherical coordinates, and the Cherenkov angle occurs when $\theta$ satisfies $\cos(\theta_{\rm C}) = 1/n_{\rm ice}$.
-The index value for solid ice is $n_{\rm ice} = 1.78 \pm 0.003$ \cite{bog}.
+The viewing angle is $\theta$ in spherical coordinates, and the Cherenkov angle occurs when $\theta$ satisfies $\cos(\theta_{\rm C}) = 1/n_{\rm ice}$ with $n_{\rm ice} = 1.78 \pm 0.003$ \cite{bog}.

-In Figure \ref{fig:geo} (c), an archetypal cascade profile is shown in the form of an \textit{excess} charge function $n(z')$ with characteristic longitudinal length $a$.
-The individual ICDs represent the excess charge density in moments in time, whereas $n(z')$ refers to the excess charge as a function of $z' = ct'$.
+In Fig. \ref{fig:geo} (c), an example excess charge profile $n(z')$ is shown with characteristic longitudinal length $a$.
+The individual ICDs represent the excess charge density for small windows of time, and $n(z')$ refers to the total excess charge as a function of $z'$.
 Approximating the central portion of $n(z')$ as a Gaussian distribution $N(\mu,\sigma)$ corresponds to setting $a = 2 \sigma$.
-Askaryan radiation occurs because of the excess charge from cascade electrons ($\approx 20\%$), an effect verified by ZHS and later with GEANT4 \cite{zhs,10.1103/PhysRevD.65.103002,10.1016/j.astropartphys.2017.03.008}.
-Cascades may be characterized as \textit{electromagnetic}, initiated by charged outgoing leptons from the UHE-$\nu$ interaction, or \textit{hadronic}, initiated by the nucleus with which the UHE-$\nu$ interacts.
-In fully analytic models, cascade profiles are given by the Greisen distribution (electromagnetic case) and the Gaisser-Hillas distribution (hadronic case).
-This is also true in MC codes like AraSim that utilize the semi-analytic ARVZ parameterization \cite{10.1016/j.astropartphys.2011.11.010}.
+Askaryan radiation occurs because $n(z')$ represents excess negative charge \cite{zhs,PhysRevD.65.103002,10.1016/j.astropartphys.2017.03.008}.
+Cascades may be characterized as \textit{electromagnetic}, initiated by charged outgoing leptons from UHE-$\nu$ interactions, or \textit{hadronic}, initiated by the interaction between the UHE-$\nu$ and the nucleus.
+Electromagnetic cascades follow the Greisen distribution and hadronic cascades follow the Gaisser-Hillas distribution.
+An example of such an implementation via the ARVZ semi-analytic parameterization is AraSim \cite{10.1016/j.astropartphys.2011.11.010}.